 Back from vacation.
 We had an amazing trip, and now I am attempting to settle back into life as usual.

-One of the things I love about vacation is that it pulls you out of your regular every day routine.
-I am not a risk taker by nature, I like to THINK I am but really I tend to be more of a play it safe, good wholesome girl who follows the rules (real or imagined).
+One of the things I love about vacation is that it pulls you out of your regular everyday routine.
+I am not a risk taker by nature, I like to THINK I am, but I tend to be more of a play it safe, good wholesome girl who follows the rules (real or imagined).
 This is a running joke between me and my nearest and dearest who tends to be a break the rules kind of guy.
 On vacation I was a bit more of a risk taker, climbing up the stone wall at the pool, wearing slinkier outfits, just not always playing by the rules.
-We had the running joke that I was ‘living on the edge’ on this vacation–even shortened it to be LOTE and when I would do something slightly daring my nearest and dearest would cry out “lote, lote”.
+We had the running joke that I was ‘living on the edge’ on this vacation–even shortened it to be LOTE and when I would do something slightly daring my nearest and dearest would cry out “lote, lote.”

 We don’t always have to follow the rules.
-Many times we have just made up the rules or they don’t apply anymore.
+Many times we have just made up the rules, or they don’t apply anymore.
 It is my belief these rules keep us stuck, stuck in a rut, stuck in negativity, stuck in closed thinking.
-Rules such as ‘be a good girl’ and ‘don’t stand out’ are so vague and general they are hard to actually follow.
-But try as I might I am constantly trying to follow those rules, when I ‘broke them’ on vacation the heavens didn’t open up, the hotel guards didn’t come get me.
-In fact many times my bliss and joy from engaging in the rule breaking behavior showed up on the faces of those around me.
+Rules such as ‘be a good girl’ and ‘don’t stand out’ are so vague and general they are hard to follow.
+But try as I might I am constantly trying to follow those rules, when I ‘broke them’ on vacation the heavens didn’t open up, the hotel guards didn’t get me.
+In fact, many times my bliss and joy from engaging in the rule-breaking behavior showed up on the faces of those around me.
 So I decided today as I shift back into the real world I am going to pay attention to my rules, the rules that keep me stuck, that keep me from Living on the Edge of my life, my passion, my personality.